laravel/docs/mix.md

 <a name="installing-node"></a>
 #### Installing Node

-Before triggering Mix, you must first ensure that Node.js and NPM are installed on your machine.
+Before running Mix, you must first ensure that Node.js and NPM are installed on your machine:

     node -v
     npm -v

-You can easily install the latest version of Node and NPM using simple graphical installers downloaded from [the official Node website](https://nodejs.org/en/download/).
+You can easily install the latest version of Node and NPM using simple graphical installers from [the official Node website](https://nodejs.org/en/download/).
+Or, if you are using [Laravel Sail](/docs/{{version}}/installation#laravel-sail), you may invoke Node and NPM through Sail:

+    ./sail node -v
+    ./sail npm -v

-<a name="laravel-mix"></a>
+<a name="installing-laravel-mix"></a>
-#### Laravel Mix
+#### Installing Laravel Mix

 The only remaining step is to install Laravel Mix.
 Within a fresh installation of Laravel, you'll find a `package.json` file in the root of your directory structure.
-The default `package.json` file includes everything you need to get started.
-Think of this like your `composer.json` file, except it defines Node dependencies instead of PHP.
+The default `package.json` file already includes everything you need to get started using Laravel Mix.
+Think of this file like your `composer.json` file, except it defines Node dependencies instead of PHP dependencies.
 You may install the dependencies it references by running:

     npm install

 <a name="running-mix"></a>
 ## Running Mix

-Mix is a configuration layer on top of [Webpack](https://webpack.js.org), so to run your Mix tasks you only need to execute one of the NPM scripts that is included with the default Laravel `package.json` file:
+Mix is a configuration layer on top of [webpack](https://webpack.js.org), so to run your Mix tasks you only need to execute one of the NPM scripts that is included in the default Laravel `package.json` file.
+When you run the `dev` or `production` scripts, all of your application's CSS and JavaScript assets will be compiled and placed in your application's `public` directory:

     // Run all Mix tasks...
     npm run dev